-We pride ourselves on the attention and care given as part of our clients' service and aim to do the same with patient data.
+We pride ourselves on the care and attention given as part of our clients' service and aim to do the same with patient data.
 Our number one data protection priority is that the confidential health information held internally is handled and protected with the greatest care and respect possible.

 This document (dated 16th May 2018) aims to outline the practices, intentions and processes of Health Optimising (UK) Ltd with regards to data storage & processing in a fully transparent and coherent manner.

 By producing this document, we are showing full compliance with the General Data Protection Regulation (GDPR) law which takes effect on 25th May 2018.
 This law aims to protect the personal data of consumers in an increasingly digital world and to help them better understand how personal data is used internally by companies.

 If you have any questions, queries or concerns about anything mentioned in this document, or anything else relating to the storage of data at Health Optimising (UK) Ltd, then please don't hesitate to get in touch with us (http://www.healthoptimising.co.uk/contact.html) and we will put you in contact with our Data Protection Officer (DPO) to do our best to help you.